 Looking to reduce whole body inflammation and eat clean but not sure where in the world to begin?
-We’ve put together 50 eat clean lifestyle tips that help summarize the anti-inflammatory clean eating diet and 8-week program we have outlined in our Clean Cuisine diet book.
+We’ve put together 50 eat clean lifestyle tips that help summarize our anti-inflammatory clean eating approach.

 Our approach to clean eating and optimizing health is based on three simple concepts:

-1. Maximizing nutrition through the consumption of unrefined “whole foods”
+1. Maximize nutrition through the consumption of unrefined “whole foods”

-2. Reducing inflammation by eating anti-inflammatory foods rich in antioxidants and phytonutrients
+2. Reduce inflammation by eating anti-inflammatory foods rich in antioxidants and phytonutrients

 Over the years, we have taught numerous health and body makeover programs and we have seen absolutely incredible results among people with a wide variety of inflammatory conditions (arthritis, fibromyalgia, asthma, endometriosis, etc.) who adopt an anti-inflammatory clean eating diet.
 We have also seen dramatic improvements in cholesterol profile, blood pressure, triglycerides, blood sugar levels and CRP levels in as little as 5-weeks.
 And without question the number one “side benefit” is always the same: hunger-free weight loss.